English PolicyNorth Ealing Primary School

 Throughout our school, the children learn vocabulary, grammar, sentence construction and how to plan texts.
 Children are taught rich composition skills using adventurous vocabulary, sequencing ideas and events and recounting information in a clear structure in a high standard to suit the purpose and its reader.
 Children are then taught to draft and re-draft their work, making substitutions, developing their ideas and vocabulary with right discussions which then extends their writing into exciting texts.
 The children have discussions about their writing as if they were authors as well as readers.

 Punctuation is also taught within English lessons giving context to their grammar and punctuation.
-However, spelling, grammar and punctuation is also taught discretely to ensure full coverage and understanding.
+However, spelling, grammar and punctuation are also taught discretely to ensure full coverage and understanding.
 Spelling is also linked to the phonics that has been taught that week and from Year 2 children are tested weekly.

-As they develop, children gain an understanding and appreciate for non-fiction and non-literary texts such as: persuasion argument, explanation, instruction and descriptive writing.
+As they develop, children gain an understanding and appreciation for non-fiction and non-literary texts such as: persuasion argument, explanation, instruction and descriptive writing.
 They are also taught how to write diaries, autobiographies, biographies and letters.
 They are taught to identify and use the most appropriate vocabulary for each text type and also links between structural and organisational features such as paragraphing, sub-headings and links in hypertext.

 Children also learn a range of modern fiction by significant children’s authors, long-established children’s fiction with exciting new texts too.
 They study high-quality poetry, classic poetry, play scripts, fiction from different cultures and traditions, myths, legends and traditional stories.